baites/baites.github.io/_posts/2029-01-01-an-algebra-for-orbichords-I.md

 ## Fundamental actions

-The next logical step is to add more structure to the monion action to recover some of the venefits of groups action composition.
+The next logical step is to add more structure to the monion action to recover some of the benefits of groups action composition.
 For that I need to define the map that takes any element $g \in G$ into a element of $D_a$ that has equivalent action.

 {% include statement/definition name="fundamental domain map" markdown="block" %}
 The function $\pi_a: G \rightarrow D_a; g \mapsto h$ such $g \in E[h,a]$ maps any point in $G$ into the fundamental domain $D_a$.